FFAR Funds Dashboards to Track Food Supply Chain Vulnerabilities FFAR Funds Dashboards to Track Food Supply Chain Vulnerabilities

 COVID-19 had devastating effects on food processing workers in the spring of 2020.
 As the number of infections grew, some segments of the food supply chain, including beef and pork processing, were operating at one point below 40 percent capacity.
 Current, timely data on food supply chain disruptions is critical for policymakers and industry to know where and how to respond.
 However, relevant data is often scattered across different federal agencies and private companies and is used mainly by specialists or industry insiders.

-Purdue University researchers led by Dr. Jayson Lusk developed a preliminary Food and Agriculture Vulnerability Index Dashboard that quantifies the potential risk to the US food supply of COVID-19 illnesses among farm and agricultural workers.
+Purdue University researchers led by Dr. Jayson Lusk developed a preliminary Food and Agriculture Vulnerability Index Dashboard that quantifies the potential risk to the U.S. food supply of COVID-19 illnesses among farm and agricultural workers.
 Purdue University researchers are expanding the dashboard to include metrics displaying potential economic loss from outbreaks and county-level estimates of COVID-19-impacted workers.
 The expansion will also add data on specific produce.
 The researchers are creating new dashboards focusing on the location of food processing centers and local COVID-19 cases, commodity-specific data on changes in supply, and food prices and product availability at retailers.
 The dashboards will rely on curated, open-access data to increase transparency and collaboration.

 “We are excited to work with FFAR and Microsoft to increase understanding about the food supply chain by creating easily accessible, easily digestible real-time dashboards,” said Dr. Lusk.
 “Moreover, by using AI and machine learning, we hope to provide insights into market movements.”